-Christopher M. Walsh is a writer and actor based in Chicago, IL.
-He is a member of the artistic ensemble at Lifeline Theatre, a company member and Literary Manager of WildClaw Theatre, and a member of SAG-AFTRA.
+Christopher M. Walsh is a playwright and performer based in Chicago, IL.
+He is a member of the artistic ensemble at Lifeline Theatre, a member of the Dramatists Guild, and a member of SAG-AFTRA.

-His original Sherlock Holmes pastiche Miss Holmes, originally produced by Lifeline Theatre, is available through Dramatic Publishing.
+His original Sherlock Holmes pastiche Miss Holmes and its sequel, Miss Holmes Returns, are available through Dramatic Publishing.
 His adaptations of The Count of Monte Cristo by Alexandre Dumas and A Tale of Two Cities by Charles Dickens, also originally produced by Lifeline Theatre, are published by Sordelet Ink, and are available for purchase through Amazon and Barnes & Noble.
 Other plays include an adaptation of The City & The City by China Miéville, and a musical adaptation of Soon I Will Be Invincible by Austin Grossman, written in collaboration with composer/lyricist Christopher Kriz.
 He was nominated for a Jeff Award in 2014 for A Tale of Two Cities, and his radio play Fracture Zone won the coveted Bloody Axe Award in WildClaw Theatre’s 2014 Deathscribe Festival of horror radio plays.

-As an actor, Christopher has performed with a number of Chicago companies including Lifeline Theatre, the House Theatre of Chicago, the Factory Theater Company, Strawdog Theatre, A Red Orchid Theatre, Griffin Theatre, Right Brain Project, and City Lit.
-He’s also made it to the small screen a couple of times, with appearances on Chicago Fire (NBC) and Betrayal (ABC).
-Favorite roles include Abraham Pride in The Hammer Trinity, Sgt.
-Jackrum in Monstrous Regiment, Porthos in The Three Musketeers, Bigwig in Watership Down, and Mr. Vandemar in Neverwhere.
+As an actor, Christopher has been lucky enough to perform with a number of Chicago companies including Steppenwolf Theatre, Lifeline Theatre, Broken Nose Theatre, The House Theatre of Chicago, A Red Orchid Theatre, Strawdog Theatre, Griffin Theatre, and the Factory Theater Company.
+He also made it to the small screen a couple of times, with appearances on Chicago Fire (NBC) and Betrayal (ABC).
+Favorite roles include Sgt.
+Jackrum in Monstrous Regiment, Abraham Pride in The Hammer Trinity, Porthos in The Three Musketeers, Bigwig in Watership Down, and Mr. Vandemar in Neverwhere.

-Originally from Muskegon, MI, he moved to Chicago to study acting at Columbia College.
-He makes his home on the city’s North Side with his wife Mandy and two cats.
-When he isn’t acting or writing for the stage, Christopher works in arts administration, and does freelance web development.
+Originally from Muskegon, Michigan, Christopher moved to Chicago to study acting at Columbia College.
+He makes his home on the city’s North Side.